Mordechai Vanunu: 2004

+2005

 On 26 January 2005 the BBC reported that its Jerusalem deputy bureau chief, Simon Wilson, was banned from Israel after he refused to submit interview material made with Vanunu to Israeli censors.
 Vanunu gave the interview in violation of court orders.
 Wilson was allowed to return to Israel on 12 March 2005 after signing an apology letter acknowledging that he defied the law.

 On 17 March 2005 Vanunu was charged with 21 counts of "contravening a lawful direction" (maximum penalty two years' imprisonment per count) and one count of "attempting to contravene a lawful direction."

 On 18 November that year Vanunu was arrested at the al-Ram checkpoint north of Jerusalem as he was returning by bus from the West Bank.
-The Israeli authorities claimed Vanunu's travel ban includes visits to the Palestinian territories.
+The Israeli authorities claimed Vanunu's travel ban includes visits to the occupied Palestinian Territories.

 Vanunu was informed on 13 April that the Israeli government has continued his house arrest in Jerusalem and renewed all the restrictions against him, for the fourth time and third year of detention in east Jerusalem.

 On 30 April Vanunu was convicted of violating the order barring foreign contacts and traveling outside Jerusalem.

-In July Vanunu was sentenced to a further six months imprisonment for speaking to foreigners and traveling to Bethlehem.
+In July, Vanunu was sentenced to a further six months imprisonment for speaking to foreigners and traveling to Bethlehem.
 The court's sentence was unexpected, and even the prosecution expected the court to hand down a suspended sentence, meant solely as a deterrent.
 Following his sentence, Vanunu commented that his conviction proved that Israel was still ruled, in effect, by the British Mandate because the law under which he was convicted is from that era.
 "Maybe I need to turn to the Queen or to Tony Blair in order to grant me justice," he said.

 While having dinner at the American Colony Hotel in East Jerusalem with a foreigner, Vanunu was arrested for the second time on a Christmas Eve.

+2008

 On 7 January 2008 the day before his appeal against the above sentence was to begin, Vanunu was re-sentenced to six months of community service.

 In April 2008 Vanunu learned that Israel had renewed the restrictions against him again.

 On 9 April 2008 it was reported that Norway had joined Sweden, Canada and Denmark in refusing asylum to Vanunu.

 On 9 April 2008 unclassified documents revealed that the Norwegian Bondevik's Second Cabinet (19 October 2001 – 17 October 2005) denied Vanunu asylum in 2004 as a supportive gesture to Israel.